brunokoga/Montevideo/advanced_dir/spells/bestowGrace.md

 **Target** one good creature touched

-**Duration** 1 minute/level
+**Duration** 1 minut_dir/level

 **Saving Throw** Will (harmless); **Spell Resistance** yes (harmless)

 With this spell you can bestow your divine grace on another good creature for a short amount of time, infusing that creature with a portion of your holy virtue.
-When you touch the subject, you grant that creature a sacred bonus to its saving throws equal to its Charisma bonus (if any) on all saving throws.
+When you touch the subject, you grant that creature a sacred bonus to its saving throws equal to its Charisma bonus (if any on all saving throws.